How to identify specimens

 • If you want to collect lichens, fungi or algae, ask us about their specific collecting requirements.

-How to get maps and data
+How to get species maps and data

 Online tools for identifying plants